dotnet/docs-maui/docs/platform-integration/storage/secure-storage.md

 ::: moniker range=">=net-maui-7.0"

-Encrypted values are stored in JSON format in the *AppData\\Roaming* folder, inside a container with a name of *Settings\securestorage.dat*.
+Encrypted values are stored in JSON format in `securestorage.dat` inside the app's data folder.

 ::: moniker-end